Article

 For instance, if retailers know what customers will want to buy and in what amounts, they can lower the costs of holding inventory and better use dynamic pricing to extract maximum value.
 In healthcare, improved forecasts can pinpoint the causes of disease and identify cures, as well as possible risks faced by patients through combining historic patient data with their particular medical tests.
 Another important industry set to benefit is agriculture.
 More precise predictions of temperature, rainfall, pests and other factors can maximise yields in changing conditions.

-Some of the many other uses of AI include:
+Some of the many other uses of AI-powered technology include:

 • Customer service – improving customer experience and reducing waiting times